Rahaf-alghamdii/pdsnd_github/README.md

 bikeshare data analysis

 ### Description
 bikeshare data analysis in three cites

 ### Files used
-Include the files used
+This file can be used to get some filtered data based on the what user want to know

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.